DerSpatz/PCB-reflow-solder-heat-plate/README.md

 - better working buttons
 - calibration function for the analog temperature sensor by taping a digital probe directly to the heat plate

+Please note that I can only do hardware design, so I can't contribute anything to the software.

 ### Programming the MCU

 The MCU can be programmed with JTAG2UPDI (https://github.com/ElTangas/jtag2updi).
 For programming, you need an Arduino with ATMEGA328p (Uno or Nano), some wires, a 4.7k resistor and  a 10µF capacitor or 120 Ohm resistor to disable the auto-reset.